AdaCore/spark2014/lrm/source/subprograms.rst

    with Depends => ((A, B) =>+ (A, X, Y),
                      C     =>+ Z,
                      D     =>+ null);
-   -- The "+" sign attached to the arrow indicates self dependency, that is -- the final value of A depends on the initial value of A as well as the -- initial values of X and Y.
+   -- The "+" sign attached to the arrow indicates self-dependency, that is -- the final value of A depends on the initial value of A as well as the -- initial values of X and Y.
    -- Similarly, the final value of B depends on the initial value of B